csernazs/misc/docs/python_programming_guide.md

 When writing an API, consider implementing a context manager if your code is using some external resource.

+## Program style and unification

+If an existing code needs to be changed, it should be done in a way as the original code was written, regardless which would be the "better" solution.

+For example if a python code uses `str.format` method to format string, the code which is added should also use that way to format the strings (instead of f-strings).
+Same applies to pathlib.
+Path vs str paths.

+Regardless to say that upgrading the code and moving forward is a required thing with every code but I think that unification is more important.

+Refactoring can be done however with some parts of the code also, but that part should be definied clearly.

+## One language

+If it is possible, a code should be written in one language only.
+This means that if some python code was written, it may run external programs, but those should belong to other software (I have no problem with running `cp` instead of using `shutil`, also it may be easier to run `ping` than writing it with the `socket` module).

+But if some functionality can be implemented in python better, and cleaner, it should not be run by external code.
+For example `grep` should not be used from a python code as it can filter the lines, and apply regexp.

+There is one important exeptions to these, which is the performance of the code, it is feasible and recommended way to call into C/C++ or rust or whatever language which is more perfomant than python, but only if the performance is crucial.

 ## Tests

 Use pytest for test writing.
 Use fixtures as much as possible.